OnVUE Online Proctored Testing

 Applications to sit the OnVUE UCAT can be made between 23 June (09:30 BST) and 10 September (15:00 BST).

-Who may be eligible to sit the OnVUE UCAT?
+Am I eligible to sit the OnVUE UCAT?

-Geographic grounds
+Geographic Reasons

 You may be eligible to sit the OnVUE UCAT if one of the following apply: